The VA Denied My MST Claim – Should I Just Give Up?

-It is a painful reality that survivors of sexual harassment or sexual assault know – others may not believe that the incident happened, and even if they believe it, can’t or won’t do anything about it.
-That situation is exacerbated with military sexual trauma (MST) where there has been a history of inaction in the face of such occurrences, and a hierarchical structure that complicates things.
+It is a painful reality that survivors of sexual harassment or sexual assault know – others may not believe that the incident happened.
+Even if they believe it, they can’t or won’t do anything about it.
+That situation is exacerbated by military sexual trauma (MST), where there has been a history of inaction in the face of such occurrences and a hierarchical structure that complicates things.

 How MST Claims Can Be Proven

 There are two important parts to an MST claim: (1) “credible evidence” of the trauma-inducing event; and (2) a “nexus” or connection between that event and the resulting trauma symptoms.
 This may sound difficult, but it is not an insurmountable task.

 A PTSD claim based on an MST has a unique requirement, which does not apply to other VA mental health disorder claims.
 This requirement is that Credible Evidence of the Occurrence of the Trauma is provided (“Credible Evidence requirement”).
 This means that you must come forward with evidence showing that the alleged in-service trauma actually occurred.

 The best evidence of the occurrence of trauma is a contemporary military report or other documentation of the trauma, such as a police report.

 Sometimes that best evidence is unavailable, however, for reasons inherent to the nature of sexual trauma.
 Many victims are embarrassed or feel shame or fear.
 This is often a problem for soldiers whose minds cannot wrap around the concept of being trained to kill, yet in this particular instance, being unable to stop the incident from happening.